rcaltin/househub/README.md

 - Human/Motion Detection Tags for records

 ## Known Issues
-- Rarely video chunks are missing few frames, so few seconds less files are getting generated in uniform chunks mode
 - Record directory size limits grows around %10 more than the actual limit